PClough/Toddler-poo-data/README.md

 imgur upload for easier graph viewing https://imgur.com/gallery/IzWHOZT

-Impact function for poo data is equal to number of poos + absoloute value of (bristol stool scale score - 4)) * size of poo
+Impact function for poo data is equal to number of poos + absolute value of (bristol stool scale score - 4)) * size of poo